The Orographic Effect – What It Is And Its Impact On Weather Conditions

 Examples Of The Orographic Effect

-The orographic effect/lifting occurs throughout the world on a large or very localized scale.
-There are too many occurrences list each one, but here are a few examples that will help to get a better understanding of what this phenomenon looks like in practice:
+The orographic effect, or orographic lifting, occurs throughout the world on both large and localized scales.
+There are too many examples to list them all, but here are a few that illustrate what this phenomenon looks like in practice:

 In the United States: The western slopes of the Sierra Nevada Mountains, California.

-• In India: The Khasi and Jayantia Hills.
+- In India: The Khasi and Jaintia Hills.

-• In Australia: The Great Dividing Mountain Range in Southern and Eastern Region.
+- In Australia: The Great Dividing Mountain Range in the southern and eastern region.

-• In Europe: The Southern Andes Mountains facing the Pacific Ocean.
+- In South America: The Southern Andes Mountains facing the Pacific Ocean.

 These are just a few of the many regions experiencing orographic lifting.